On the Suzy platform, we currently have statistical testing available for our monadic testing feature, rank grids, and scale grids.

 In our monadic feature, we added a new question type called rating that has statistical testing added when you select the PowerPoint export and demographic data excels.
 Only rating, rank grids, and scale grids in the monadic have statistical testing, all other question types in the monadic feature do not have statistical testing added.

 Please note that we only apply statistical testing to a sample size of 50 or above.

-For the feature we use ANOVA (Analysis of Variance) which focuses on analyzing the differences between different samples.
+For the feature we use z-test, which focuses on analyzing the differences between different samples.

 With the monadic feature - there is no overlap in sample between the different concepts, making each concept have a unique set of sample.
 As a result, ANOVA is the best statistical model to help us determine the differences between the results of the concepts.